gergelybodor/ngx-height-toggle/README.md

-# ngx-height-toggle - [Angular](http://angular.io/) directive to toggle the height of html elements to their content's height
+# ngx-height-toggle - [Angular(2+)](http://angular.io/) directive to change the height of html elements to their content's height on toggle and on content change.

 [![npm version](https://badge.fury.io/js/ngx-height-toggle.svg)](https://badge.fury.io/js/ngx-height-toggle)